HugCls/GHRM/README.md

 # GHRM

-2025-06-29: "It is children only who enjoy the present; their elders either live on the memory of the past or the hope of the future." - Nicolas Chamfort
+2025-06-30: "Fashion fades, only style remains the same." - Coco Chanel